| |

 I always feel the presence of a spiritual force.

-dirt path in a forest becomes a safe, comforting haven; the
+shining on a dirt path in a forest becomes a safe, comforting haven;

-dense fog moving through a Redwood forest becomes a blanket
+the dense fog moving through a Redwood forest becomes a blanket of

-of solitude and introspection; the dark, thundering clouds
+solitude and introspection; the dark, thundering clouds of a storm

 |